Jacksonville Transportation Authority: History

+Tolls were charged on the Mathews Bridge, Fuller Warren Bridge, Trout River Bridge and Hart Bridge, and on J. Turner Butler Boulevard.
+Tolls were removed in 1988, and the Florida Department of Transportation now maintains the bridges and freeways.

 Responsibilities

 The mission of the JTA is to improve Northeast Florida’s economy, environment and quality of life by providing safe, reliable, efficient and sustainable multimodal transportation services and facilities.

 Roadway infrastructure

 The JTA develops and implements construction and financing plans for state and city roads, bridges and interchanges in conjunction with the city government and the Florida Department of Transportation.
 This was the original role of the Expressway Authority.